davidhorrocks/OneBrc/README.md

 ## License

-This project is available under the Apache License 2.0 (same as the original 1BRC).
+This project is available under the MIT Licence.

 ## Acknowledgments